harness/developer-hub/tutorials/manage-service-reliability/intro-to-srm.md

 ![SLO Status](static/first-slo-tutorial/slo_status.png)

 If this SLO is too aggressive or too lenient, Harness can provide the actual service data to help make that determination.
 In this example, we set the SLO target at 50% which is not a very good SLO.
-Changing the SLO target to be more aggressive, for example 99% can be chagned via the UI.
+Changing the SLO target to be more aggressive, for example 99%, can be changed via the UI.

 ![SLO Status](static/first-slo-tutorial/change_slo.png)